marklogic-community/Corona/README.markdown

 ___

-## Files
+## Installation

+Installing MLJSON is fairly simple
+1. If you don't have a HTTP server configured in MarkLogic, create one
+2. Set the URL rewriter for the HTTP server to: /data/lib/rewriter.xqy
+3. Download the MLJSON source and unzip it underneath the document directory that you configured in the MarkLogic HTTP server

+Feel free to remove the README and LICENSE files along with the test directory.
+But keep the config and data directories structured as they are.
+You can augment the functionality of MLJSON by writing your own XQuery and having it live alongside the MLJSON files.

+The URL rewritter is configured in the config/endpoints.xqy file.
+You can change the URL structure or add in more rules if need be there.

+### Files relevant to the end user
+ - data/lib/rewriter.xqy - A URL rewriter for the REST calls
+ - config/endpoints.xqy - Configuration for the REST endpoints
- - lib/json.xqy - Has two public functions:
+ - data/lib/json.xqy - Has two public functions:
    - jsonToXML - parses a JSON string into XML that can be stored in MarkLogic
    - xmlToJSON - parses the generated XML into a JSON string
- - lib/json-query.xqy - Tinkering with ways to query the stored JSON
+ - data/lib/json-query.xqy - Tinkering with ways to query the stored JSON
- - jsonquery.xqy - A REST endpoint for querying JSON documents
- - jsonstore.xqy - A REST endpoint for storing, managing and retrieving JSON documents

-## Capabilities of jsonstore.xqy
+## REST Capabilities
 #### Insert a JSON document
  - Request type: PUT or POST
  - Request body should be the JSON document
- - Example: jsonstore.xqy?uri=/foo/bar.json
+ - Example: /data/store/foo/bar.json - Will insert the document in the database with a uri of "/foo/bar.json"
  - Optional: When inserting a document you can set permissions, properties, collections and a document quality.
-   - jsonstore.xqy?uri=/foo/bar.json&permission=public:read&permission=admin:write
+   - /data/store/foo/bar.json&permission=public:read&permission=admin:write
-   - jsonstore.xqy?uri=/foo/bar.json&property=key:value&property=published:false
+   - /data/store/foo/bar.json&property=key:value&property=published:false
-   - jsonstore.xqy?uri=/foo/bar.json&collection=public&collection=published
+   - /data/store/foo/bar.json&collection=public&collection=published
-   - jsonstore.xqy?uri=/foo/bar.json&quality=10
+   - /data/store/foo/bar.json&quality=10
-   - jsonstore.xqy?uri=/foo/bar.json&permission=public:read&collection=public&quality=10
+   - /data/store/foo/bar.json&permission=public:read&collection=public&quality=10

  - Notes:
    - You can set multiple permissions, properties and collections by including multiple definitions in your request, as shown above